ACM40960/Project-Balaji-Padmanathan-and-Filip-Masic/README.md

 - The Sphere of Influence represents a defined geographical area surrounding the central hotspot, enabling a detailed consideration of its impact and subsequently its ranking
 - This approach enabled us to narrow our focus to the immediate vicinity of each hotspot, facilitating an objective ranking based on their contextual surroundings
   ![image](https://github.com/ACM40960/Project-Balaji-Padmanathan-and-Filip-Masic/assets/133981001/f6c3d7fa-826c-40f8-8d7f-59aa1a0f6b9e)
-- Radius of each hotspot's sphere is determined based on the population density, which reflect the hotspot's significance.
-By incorporating this, hotspots in densely populated areas will have a smaller sphere while loosely populated areas will have a bigger sphere
+- Radius of each hotspot's sphere was determined based on the population density, which reflect the hotspot's significance.
+By incorporating this, hotspots in densely populated areas had a smaller sphere while loosely populated areas had a bigger sphere
-- We created a mapping function which enabled us to smoothly transform the normalized population density (using min-max normalization) values into meaningful radius values \
+- To perform this, we created a mapping function which enabled us to smoothly transform the normalized population density (using min-max normalization) values into meaningful radius values \
   ![image](https://github.com/ACM40960/Project-Balaji-Padmanathan-and-Filip-Masic/assets/133981001/b1abb785-2505-4e4f-9651-0c51af4e7931)
-- The resulting radius for each hotspot in the Sphere of Influence represents its range of impact and helped us perform the next step - Ranking of these Optimal Hotspots \
+- The resulting radius for each hotspot in the Sphere of Influence represented its range of impact and helped us perform the next step - Ranking of these Optimal Hotspots \
 \
   ![image](https://github.com/ACM40960/Project-Balaji-Padmanathan-and-Filip-Masic/assets/133981001/769f914b-cf1f-4ca1-a5a6-b82f7340cfc5)